Seven heavens: Talmud

-The book's depiction of ten heavens represented an expansion of the ancient seven-heaven model.
-This expanded cosmology was developed further in medieval Christianity.

 Christianity

-The New Testament does not refer to the concept of seven heavens.
-However, an explicit reference to a third heaven appears in the Second Epistle to the Corinthians, penned in Macedonia around 55 CE.
-It describes the following mystical experience:
+The New Testament does not refer to the seven heavens.
+A person being taken up in a vision to a "third heaven" is mentioned in Paul the Apostle's Second Epistle to the Corinthians (2 Corinthians 12:2–4).
 The description is usually taken as an oblique reference by the author to himself.
-The passage appears to reflect first-century beliefs among Jews and Christians that the realm of Paradise existed in a different heaven than the highest one—an impression that may find support in the original Greek wording (closer to "caught away" than "caught up").

-In the second century, Irenaeus also knows seven heavens (see his Demonstration of Apostolic Preaching 9; cf. Against Heresies 1.5.2).

-Over the course of the Middle Ages, Christian thinkers expanded the ancient Mesopotamian seven-heaven model into a system of ten heavens.
-This cosmology, taught in the first European universities by the Scholastics, reached its supreme literary expression in The Divine Comedy by Dante Alighieri.
+Some Christian authors would go on to mention the seven heavens, such as the second century bishop Irenaeus (Demonstration of Apostolic Preaching 9; cf. Against Heresies 1.5.2).
+A variant ten-tier heaven obtained some popularity among the Scholastics during the Middle Ages, reaching its most well-known expression in The Divine Comedy by Dante Alighieri.
+The idea of seven heavens is carried over into the esoteric Christian cabala.

 Islam

 The Quran and Hadith frequently mention the existence of seven samāwāt (سماوات), the plural of samāʾ (سماء), meaning 'heaven, sky, celestial sphere', and cognate with Hebrew shamāyim (שמים).
 Some of the verses in the Quran mentioning the samaawat are Q41:12, Q65:12 and Q71:15.
 The seven heavens are not final destinations for the dead after the Day of Judgment, but regions distinct from the earth, guarded by angels and inhabited by souls whose abode depends on their good deeds (fasting, jihad, Hajj, charity), with the highest layer, the closest to God.
+According to Quran and Hadiths, each of the skies has its own Qibla or a structure which became direction of prayer, similar to Kaaba of the mortal world, where the Qibla of highest heaven is called Bayt al-Ma'mur, while the Qibla building for the lowest sky is called Bayt al-Izza.

 In other sources, the concept is presented in metaphorical terms.
 Each of the seven heavens is depicted as being composed of a different material, and Islamic prophets are resident in each.
 The names are taken from Suyuti's Al-Hay’a as-samya fi l-hay’a as-sunmya: